 In most cases, you cannot remove a legitimate hard inquiry that you authorized.

-Experian says you cannot remove legitimate hard inquiries from your credit reports.
-It also says that if you notice an inquiry you do not recognize, you have the right to file a dispute with the credit reporting agencies.
+You cannot remove legitimate hard inquiries from your credit reports.
+However, if you notice an inquiry you do not recognize, you have the right to file a dispute with the credit reporting agencies.
+You can use a credit inquiry removal letter to formally challenge unauthorized inquiries.

 If you suspect identity theft, act quickly.
 A hard inquiry tied to fraud can be an early warning sign.